peterjohnmanuel/Weboptimization/README.md

 * Moved css tags to the bottom of the body tag.
 * Moved javascript tags to the bottom of the body tag.
 * Compress image to specified width and height on page.
+* Added defer attribute to all css tags.

 #### project-mobile.html